You are here

 Additionally, the Custom Search allows the user to specify several loading calculation options.

-Search for facilities based on their location in in the Facility Registry Service (FRS).
+Search for facilities based on their location in the Facility Registry Service (FRS).
 If the location is not populated in FRS, location information in ICIS-NPDES is used.
 Narrow search results based on ZIP Code, EPA Region, State, City, and County.

 - The two-character state abbreviation for the facility location.
 This field is required to be populated in the source database.